Introductory Collaborative Practice Interdisciplinary Training Using Zoom

 Must attend all sessions in person

-Must complete one hour of homework each week
+Must complete one hour of homework between each session

 Must have video and audio turned on throughout sessions